Table Of Contents

 Do Not Include

 This is the real magic of Prompter.
 Each of these sections is full of descriptors to choose from.
-You can select CUSTOM and type in your own next to the triangle below, or choose from hundreds of pre-packaged options.
+You can also click the little dice button and it will randomly select one from the hundreds of pre-packaged options.
+This random feature is not only fun, but could inspire some new ideas.

 When you click a drop-down menu, you’ll see My Data as well as Prompter Cloud Data.
 You can then scroll and select a term.
 A script allows you to select multiple terms, so if you click one, then another, both will show.
 To start over, simply click on the cell and hit Delete.